-Standard and Pro customers will have the option to activate a double security layer for call monitoring visit check-in and out.
-You will have the ability to utilise GPS or QR codes individually, or combine them together for the most advanced level of visit security.
+You can activate a double layer of security for visit check-in and check-out.
+You can use GPS or QR Codes individually, or combine them for the most advanced visit security available!

 How do I activate GPS and QR codes?

-2. Select from the 'Visit check in/out validation method' menu the options you want to apply to monitoring your client's visits:
+In the 'Visit check in/out validation method' menu, simply select the option you want to use for monitoring your client visits:

 GPS

-This option relies on GPS data to validate visit check in and check out.
-Carers must have GPS/location services activated on their mobile device in order to use this option.
+This method uses GPS data to validate both check-in and check-out.
+Important: Carers must have GPS/location services enabled on their mobile devices to use this!

 QR codes

-Carers will be required to scan a code that will be located in the client's house.
-You can decide where is the best place to place the code, but we recommend attaching it to a central location in the client's house that is easy to find, on a flat surface and away from anywhere it may get wet or damaged.
-The QR code is generated individually for each client and can be regenerated as many times as needed.
-If the QR code is not scanned, or the incorrect QR code is scanned, the visit will show as 'not validated'.
+Carers will need to scan a unique code that you place in the client's home.
+We recommend finding a central, easy-to-find spot on a flat surface—and keep it away from anywhere it may get wet or damaged.
+This QR code is unique to each client and can be regenerated whenever needed.
+If the wrong code is scanned or it fails to scan, the visit will show as 'not validated'.

-This is the most secure visit validation method and the method recommended by Nursebuddy.
-With this option, carers need to validate the visit using both GPS as well as scanning a QR code in order to validate a visit check-in or check-out.
+This is the most secure method we offer, and it's the one we recommend!
+Carers need to validate the visit using both GPS location data and a QR code scan for both check-in and check-out.

 None